etienne-monier/inpystem/docs/source/user/getting_started.rst

 What about restoration ?
 ------------------------

 Well, everything was loaded and is ready for reconstruction.
 Lets us consider that your acquisition was partially sampled with a ratio of 0.2.
-So, to use any reconstruction method, use the :meth:`~.signals.AbstractStemAcquisition.restore` method of pystem objects.
+So, to use any reconstruction method, use the :meth:`~.signals.AbstractStem.restore` method of pystem objects.

 The methods to reconstruct the data include nearest neighbor interpolation, regularized least-square and dictionary learning.
 Let's try with an example data (pystem has three dataset that can be loaded easily, this will be mentioned in).